aplai168/database-structures/reading/index.md

   - [ ] What is the time complexity of the above functions?
   * Use case: Given a list of a million numbers, write a function that takes a new number and returns the closest number in the list using your BST.
 Profile this against the same operation using an array.

+### Tests

+- [ ] For each of the data structures you have implemented, go back and add at least one additional unit test.
+If possible, try to add a test that will require you improve your implementation in order to make the test pass.

 ## APIs and Implementation: A Note on Communicating Your Intentions as a Developer